 Large birthmarks that affect your appearance and self-esteem may be covered with special cosmetics.

 You may have surgery to remove moles if they affect your appearance or raise your risk for cancer.
-Talk to your health care provider about how and when any of your moles should be removed.
+Talk to your provider about how and when any of your moles should be removed.

-Large moles that are present at birth are more likely to become melanoma, a type of skin cancer.
+Large moles that are present at birth may become melanoma, a type of skin cancer.
 This is especially true if the mole covers an area larger than the size of a fist.
 The cancer risk is related to the size, location, shape, and color of the mole.

 Complications of birthmarks can include: